Lombiq/NodeJs-Extensions/Readme.md

 ## Contributing and support

-Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please submit them via GitHub issues and pull requests.
+Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

 This project is developed by [Lombiq Technologies](https://lombiq.com/).
 Commercial-grade support is available through Lombiq.